kachick/chawan/doc/architecture.md

 * img: image-related code.
 Mostly useless because we can't draw images to the screen yet.
 (One day...)
 * io: code for IPC, interaction with the file system, etc.
-* js: wrappers for QuickJS.
+* js: modules mainly for use by JS code.
 * layout: the layout engine and its renderer.
 * loader: code for the file loader server (?).
 * local: code for the main process (i.e. the pager).